Harper Lee's second book sparks eager anticipation

-NEW YORK (Reuters) - Surprise, eager anticipation and a tinge of skepticism surrounded the news that Pulitzer Prize-winning author Harper Lee would publish a second novel half a century after “To Kill a Mockingbird” became an American classic.
+NEW YORK, Feb 4 (Reuters) - Surprise, eager anticipation and a tinge of skepticism surrounded the news that Pulitzer Prize-winning author Harper Lee would publish a second novel half a century after “To Kill a Mockingbird” became an American classic.

 Until Tuesday when publisher Harper, an imprint of HarperCollins, announced it would publish “Go Set a Watchman,” on July 14, few knew the book existed and even its 88-year-old author had thought it had been lost.

-Written in the 1950s before Lee penned her masterpiece, it only came to light after her lawyer discovered it in a safety deposit box with the original manuscript of “To Kill a Mockingbird.”
+Written in the 1950s before Lee penned her masterpiece, it only came to light after her lawyer discovered it with the original manuscript of “To Kill a Mockingbird.”

 “To Kill a Mockingbird,” a novel about racism and injustice in the American South, became an instant best-seller and has since sold an estimated 40 million copies worldwide.
 It was also made into an Oscar-winning film starring Gregory Peck as the lawyer Atticus Finch.